impoldev/db-capstone-project/README.md

 ## 💡 Acknowledgments

-- **Meta** for the Meta Database Engineer courses and the opportunity to showcase my skills.
+- **Meta** for designing all the Meta Database Engineer courses and giving me the opportunity to showcase my skills.
-- **Coursera** team for hosting this course on their platform.
+- **Coursera** team for hosting this courses on their platform.

 ## ✉️ Contact